A PHP Error was encountered

 Sci Total Environ

 School of Energy and Environment, City University of Hong Kong, Hong Kong, China; City University of Hong Kong Shenzhen Research Institute, Shenzhen, China; Division of Physical Science and Engineering, King Abdullah University of Science and Technology, Thuwal 23955-6900, Saudi Arabia.
-Electronic address:
+Electronic a

 Published: October 2023